oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/fpga_reg/README.md

 <img src="fpga_reg.png" alt="Part 2" title="Part 2" width="400" />

 In this version, the adder tree has been transformed into a vine-like structure.
 This increases latency, but it helps us achieve our goal of reducing the fanout and improving f<sub>MAX</sub>.
-Since this tutorial's outer loop is pipelined and has a high trip count, the inner loop's increased latency has a negligible impact on throughput.
+Since the outer loop is pipelined and has a high trip count, the inner loop's increased latency has a negligible impact on throughput.
 The tradeoff pays off, as the f<sub>MAX</sub> improvement yields a higher performing design.

 ## Key Concepts